In this document

 Version 1 of the camera HAL is still supported for future releases of Android because many devices still rely on it.
 Implementing both HALs is also supported by the Android camera service, which is useful when you want to support a less capable front-facing camera with version 1 of the HAL and a more advanced back-facing camera with version 3 of the HAL.
 Version 2 was a stepping stone to version 3 and is not supported.

 Note: The new camera HAL is in active development and can change at any time.
 This document describes at a high level the design of the camera subsystem and omits many details.
-Stay tuned for more updates to the PDK repository and look out for updates to the Camera HAL and reference implementation for more information.
+See Camera version support for our plans.

 Version 1 of the camera subsystem was designed as a black box with high-level controls.
 Roughly speaking, the old subsystem has three operating modes: